 Contact Betts to declare a major, for undergraduate or faculty advising, the SCA Internship Program, transfer course acceptance, or curriculum planning.

 Nou Moua (new MU-ah) is Hmong American and a collector of quotes, conversations, and memories.
 She received her Bachelor of Arts in Psychology and Studio Art from the University of California, Davis.
-In fact, she bought a one way ticket from California to New York City after college and has never regretted her decision.
-Nou is pivoting into education from digital publishing and is excited to directly impact students and communities!
-She currently mentors with America Needs You and is part of their Young Leadership Board.
+Proir to this, Nou worked in digital publishing at Kaplan Test Prep and was involved with America Needs You as a mentor and served on the Young Leadership Board.
 Nou is always looking for good food and good podcasts.
 Send her your recommendations!

 Contact Nou for events and website-related inquiries.

 Janiene Thiong (CH-ung) is a Haitian-Chinese American with a passion for social justice, policy, and reproductive rights.
 Before joining the Department of Social & Cultural Analysis, Janiene worked as a Public Policy Manager for Planned Parenthood Southeast.
 She received her Bachelor of Arts in Comparative Women’s Studies from Spelman College.
 Janiene volunteered with the Haitian-American Caucus, which led to her interests in comparing access in the South to the Caribbean.
 Janiene knows the difference between fiction and reality, but likes mixing them up in a binge watching night of TV and philosophy!